hyperledger/fabric/docs/source/private_data_tutorial.rst

 To summarize, the policy definition above for our ``collection.json`` allows all peers in Org1 and Org2 can store and transact (endorse, commit, query) with the marbles private data ``name, color, size, owner`` in their private database.
-But only peers in Org1 can can store and transact with the ``price`` private data in an additional private database.
+But only peers in Org1 can store and transact with the ``price`` private data in an additional private database.

 As an additional data privacy benefit, since a collection is being used,